israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Bitwise operators treat their operands as a sequence of 32 bits (zeroes and ones), rather than as decimal, hexadecimal, or octal numbers.
  For example, the decimal number nine has a binary representation of 1001.
+ Bitwise operators perform their operations on such binary representations.

 #### Bitwise Logical Operators